themeteorchef/building-a-user-admin/building-a-user-admin.md

   <figcaption>Our user's list.</figcaption>
 </figure>

 Neat!
 Keep in mind, because our user's are being randomly generated, if you're following along you may notice that your users—aside from `admin@admin.com`—are different.
 This is expected!
 The point is that we can see them and that their roles are marked as `Employee` in the dropdown.
-Wait...how is this just working?
+Wait, how is this just...working?
 Ah, ha!
 Real quick, let's look at our `users` template again, paying attention to the output in the loop.

 <p class="block-header">/client/templates/authenticated/users.html</p>